imytk/ALIFE2025ScavengerHunt/README.md

 **How it works:**
 1. Form & Register Your Team:
-Create a team of exactly three (3) members and register here by 12:00 PM on Monday, October 6th JST.
+Create a team of exactly three (3) members and register [**using this link**](https://forms.gle/rBWAvsxwNVf7uS4F6) by 12:00 PM on Monday, October 6th JST.
 Designate one team member as the Team Captain.
 The Team Captain will be our primary point of contact and will receive your unique Team ID.
 2. Access the Task List:
 You can see a complete list of the available tasks below (there are almost 200).
 This list will include a wide variety of tasks, from finding specific locations/objects/scenes in Kyoto, engaging with conference content, people, or finding hidden items.
 3. Complete Tasks & Quests: